 What’s Next?

 Want more ACT Reading skills articles like this one?
-Start with our vocab-in-context article - more will follow over the next few weeks.
+Start with our vocab-in-context article and go on from there.

 Not sure what the best way to approach ACT Reading passages is?
-Read our article and figure out which one is right for you.
+Read our article about tackling ACT Reading passages and figure out which method is right for you.

 Where can you find official ACT practice tests to hone your newly-acquired knowledge on?
 We can help you – go to our complete list of official ACT tests.